 When you look at a classical one-dimensional harmonic oscillator, for instance a point mass that moves back and forth along the x-axis in an harmonic potential, its motion will be mathematically described by a sine wave x(t).
 Its state is completely characterized by a point in phase space, (the space of position and momentum ).
-A nice visualization can be seen here.
-Now figuratively these concepts can be translated directly into the quantum world, we will only have to take into account the probabilistic nature of all entities at the quantum level.
+Diagrams: left phase space, middle time dependence, right example

 Due to its quantum nature the electric field of a freely propagating light wave carries